joelgeorgev/react-checkbox-tree/README.md

 # react-checkbox-tree
 A react app showcasing a simple checkbox tree component.
 This project was created using [create-react-app](https://github.com/facebookincubator/create-react-app).
 Uses [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) as the data structure for the component state.
+Check out the app [here](https://joelgeorgev.github.io/react-checkbox-tree).

 ## To run the app
 ```